theIvanR/kepler-on-steroids/README.md

   sudo nvflash -6 k40_ultra.rom
   ```

+  **WARNING**
+  - if you get a pcie error in --protectoff command, this means that your overclock or something else is unstable, meaning DO NOT FLASH!
+Set to lowest clock and try again.
+    ```
+    nvidia-smi -i 0 -ac 324,324
+    ```

 Once done, set clocks
 ```
 nvidia-smi -i 0 -ac 3504,1150
 ```

-  ## WARNING
-  - if you get a pcie error in --protectoff commnd, this means that your overclock or something else is unstable, meaning DO NOT FLASH!
-Set to lowest clock and try again.
-    ```
-    nvidia-smi -i 0 -ac 324,324
-    ```

 ---

 ## Disclaimer
 This BIOS is provided **as-is** with no warranty.
-Flashing is at your own risk.
-Neither the author nor contributors are responsible for any damage caused to hardware, software, or data.

-Use only if you are comfortable with BIOS flashing and GPU recovery methods.
+While this bios is stable in good faith on my silicon (5 hours Furmark), the flashing is at your own risk.
+Act accordingly and proceed with caution/

 ---